 Finish: medium-short – vanilla, toffee, light caramel, faint oak, brief peppery spice

 Overall: Well, that’s disappointing.
 I’m sorry.
 I honestly don’t like saying it’s disappointing, but it’s true.
-While this certainly isn’t bad bourbon, it’s not impressive bourbon either.
+While Master’s Keep 1894 isn’t bad bourbon, it’s not impressive bourbon either.
 The nose is light, the flavor is light, and the finish is light.
 It’s Wild Turkey light.
-If there’s 13-year bourbon in here, it’s either from the lowest floors or significantly diluted.
-According to the The Whisky Ledger (which reportedly asked Eddie directly), it’s a blend of 6, 11, and 13 year old KSBW from Warehouse A. Sounds like a rickhouse-limited Rare Breed diluted to 90 proof, and it very much tastes that way.
-Not at all what I was expecting for an LE release.
-I mean, I knew it was a lower proof expression going into the tasting, but so are Diamond and Master’s Keep 17.
-Each of those limited editions are notably more complex and flavorful.
+If there’s thirteen-year bourbon in here, it’s either from the lowest floors or significantly diluted.
+According to the The Whisky Ledger (which asked Eddie directly), it’s a blend of six-, eleven-, and thirteen-year bourbon from rickhouse A. Sounds like a rickhouse-limited Rare Breed diluted to 90 proof, and it very much tastes that way.
+Not at all what I was expecting for an exclusive release.
+I mean, I knew it was a lower-proof expression going into the tasting, but so are Diamond Anniversary and Master’s Keep Seventeen-Year.
+Each of those limited editions are more complex and flavorful.

 Rating: 2.5/5 🦃